ymollard/python-advanced-slides/exercises.md

 ## Part 2.
 Asynchronous simulation
 In the synchronous version IOs were waited for return every time but they can be optimized: several players can play their move on their board at a time, as long as the laws of the simulator here above are met.

-1. Trasform relevant functions in coroutines `async` and await them.
+1. Transform relevant functions in `async` coroutines and await them.
 Start the event loop with `asyncio.run(entry_point)`.
 This first step is still a **sequential run**
 2. Identify which coroutines will need to be concurrent in the final run.
-3. Create tasks for the latter so that their are scheduled by the event loop, and awit for their terminaison.
+3. Create tasks for the latter so that their are scheduled by the event loop, and await for their termination.
 This new step is a **full-concurrent run**
-4. Choose the number and the different types of [synchonization primives](https://docs.python.org/3/library/asyncio-sync.html) that will enforce the laws in any case, so that tasks wait the right time to run.
+4. Choose the number and the different types of [synchonization primives](https://docs.python.org/3/library/asyncio-sync.html) that will enforce the simulation laws in any case, so that tasks wait the right time to run.

 Run the simulation with the same parameters (*see figure next page*).